alvin-tosh/Infosec-and-Hacking-Scripts/USB rubber ducky scripts/README.md

 <img src="usbrubberducky.png" height="520" width="1750" >

 #### USB Rubber ducky is an HID device that looks like any other USB drive.
-It can be used to;
+It can be used to 👇

     - inject keystroke into a system,
     - used to hack a system,